 Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due.
-The Company's ability to continue as a going concern is dependent on management's ability to raise the funds required through future equity financings, asset sales or exploration option agreements, or a combination thereof.
+The Company's ability to continue as a going concern is dependent on management's ability to raise the funds required through future equity financings, debt, asset sales or exploration option agreements, or a combination thereof.
 The Company has no regular cash flow from its operating activities.
 The Company manages its liquidity risk by forecasting cash flow requirements for its planned exploration and corporate activities and anticipating investing and financing activities.
 Management and the Board of Directors are actively involved in the review, planning and approval of annual budgets and significant expenditures and commitments.
 Failure to realize additional funding could cast significant doubt on the Company's ability to continue as a going concern.
-At January 31, 2020, the Company had cash of \$793,980 (April 30, 2019 - \$509,085) available to settle current liabilities of \$414,119 (April 30, 2019 - \$496,517).
+As at October 31, 2020, the Company had cash of \$343,927 (April 30, 2020 - \$579,550) available to settle current liabilities of \$426,752 (April 30,2020 - \$477,100).